 The total number of loans in repayment increased 0.4% to 74.5% overall, loans in grace periods raised to 5.0%, and the overall debt of private student loans increased 0.8%.
 Private loan originations last year increased over 5% compared to the year prior, with that increase being made mostly by undergraduate loans.
 From these figures, we can see that students continue to borrow from private lenders for tuition costs, and we can estimate that the numbers will slowly move up across the board as current students graduate and leave the grace period.
 A portion of undergraduates will enter graduate studies, which expands these numbers further.

 The statistics from Q3 Private Student Loan Report have been very promising as a measure of how well students are able to manage their loans, but the data also contains evidence that the parents of students are doing better as well.
-Last year, over 93% of students had a cosigner for their private student loans.
+Last year, over 93% of students had a cosigner for their private student loans; the rest utilized student loans without a cosigner.
 This figure represents a large jump from the 08-09 academic year when it sat at 75.8%.
 On the other hand, graduate loans have cosigners 59.3% of the time, which is a steady decline.
 Together, these stats suggest that the parents of students are in better financial situations because they are able to offer themselves as a cosigner and that graduate level students are able to complete their studies on stable economic footing and have no need of a cosigner.

-All things considered, the Q3 Private Student Loan report was a sign of good things to come from the private student loan sector.
+All things considered, the Q3 Private Student Loan report was a sign of good things to come from the private student loan sector - which has shown substantial growth recently.
 Not only has private student loans shown steady increase since the crash of 2008, they also show signs of growth for the next few years.